 Your channel can have more than one URL that directs your audience to your channel homepage.
-These URLs can look different from one another, but all point your audience to the same place - your channel.
+These URLs can look different from one another, but each URL can point your audience to the same place - your channel.

-Find your channel URL
+Find your YouTube channel URL

 To find your channel’s URL:

-- Sign in to YouTube.com.
+- Sign in to YouTube Studio.

 A custom URL is a shorter, easy-to-remember URL that you can share with your audience.
-Custom URLs are given to qualifying channels.
-These can be based on your current display name, legacy username, or your linked and verified web domain.
-You can check if you've claimed a custom URL in your advanced account settings.
+These custom URLs can be based on your current display name or your legacy username or your linked and verified web domain.
+To create a custom URL for your channel, your account needs to:

 Legacy username URL